trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 Let's train our model for `500` epochs with `1500` steps per each epoch.
 For each epoch step the batch of `64` recipes will be fetched and gradient descent will be executed for those `64` recipes of length `2000` step by step.

-If you're experimenting with training parameters it might make sense to reduce the number of epochs to, let's say `20` along with number of steps per epoch and then see how the model performs under that conditions.
+If you're experimenting with training parameters it might make sense to reduce the number of epochs to, let's say `20` along with the number of steps per epoch and then see how the model performs under that conditions.
 If the model improves its performance you may add more data (steps and epochs) to the training process.
 It might save you some time while you adjust parameters.

 ```python
 EPOCHS = 500